 2001-02 season (from Vancouver, Canada) |

-Betting on Ja Morant and the Grizzlies
+Betting on the Grizzlies’ Rebuild

-- Player props are fully legal – points over/under, assist totals, and combined stat lines are all available on licensed Tennessee sportsbooks.
+- Player props are fully legal: points over/under, assist totals, and combined stat lines are all available on licensed Tennessee sportsbooks.

-- NBA vs. college distinction – unlike the statewide NCAA prop ban, all NBA player props are permitted in Tennessee.
+- NBA vs. college distinction: unlike the statewide NCAA prop ban, all NBA player props are permitted in Tennessee.

-Before placing any Grizzlies bet, make sure to check your players’ “active status”.
+Before placing any Grizzlies bet, make sure to check your players’ “active status.”

-Memphis Grizzlies Schedule & Key Upcoming Games
+Memphis Grizzlies Schedule & Key Games

 Home games at FedExForum can play an important role for moneyline bettors.
 Even during a rebuild, Beale Street brings strong game-night energy, and factoring in home vs. away performance is a standard part of any serious Grizzlies betting approach.